-Trump, Biden are bound for Iowa in potential 2020 preview
+Biden and Trump head to Iowa in a potential 2020 preview

 “Both of them being around is a nice contrast for voters so that they can hear two different sides,” said Steve Drahozal, chairman of the Dubuque County Democratic Party.

-Trump and Biden have been circling each other for months.
-Despite the private counsel of his advisers, Trump has thrown a steady stream of public insults at Biden.
+Trump, despite the private counsel of his advisers, has thrown a steady stream of public insults at Biden.
 Since March, Trump has mocked or criticized Biden on Twitter nearly 40 times.

-In one of his most brazen attacks, during a recent state visit to Japan, Trump echoed North Korean leader Kim Jong Un’s description of Biden as “low-IQ.”
+In one of his most brazen attacks, during a recent state visit to Japan , Trump echoed North Korean leader Kim Jong Un’s description of Biden as “low-IQ.”

 Biden, in turn, has hit at Trump.
 At a recent Houston fundraiser, Biden vowed not to “get down in the mud wrestling with this fella,” only to say later at the same event, “We all know this guy doesn’t know anything.”